JayasriDeepthi-14/Masai_Assignment1/README.md

 - completed status (true/false)

 #### Features
-1️ Add Tasks
-Users can type a task in the input box and click Add (or press Enter) to save it.
+1️ Add Tasks: Users can type a task in the input box and click Add (or press Enter) to save it.

-2️ Mark as Completed
-Each task has a checkbox.
+2️ Mark as Completed: Each task has a checkbox.
 When checked, the task becomes visually crossed out.

-3️ Remove Tasks
-Each task has a Remove button.
+3️ Remove Tasks: Each task has a Remove button.
 Clicking it deletes the task permanently.

-4️ Real-Time Search
-Typing in the search bar instantly filters tasks based on the text.
+4️ Real-Time Search: Typing in the search bar instantly filters tasks based on the text.

-5️ LocalStorage Persistence
-All tasks are saved automatically in the browser’s localStorage.
+5️ LocalStorage Persistence: All tasks are saved automatically in the browser’s localStorage.
 Even after page reload, tasks reappear.